murrayjbrown/holochain-kennel/ui-src/README.md

 - Make the last parameter a variable called `then` which represents a callback function, which will be passed the final value of your API request as well.
 This uses the promise chains pattern.
 - Make the `type` equal to the constant you defined, like `GET_FOLLOW`.
 - Under `meta`, you must set `isHc` to `true`.
 This tells the middleware this is a HC request.
-- Under `meta` you must set a `namespace`, which must be the name of your running Holochain app, such as `clutter`.
+- Under `meta` you must set a `namespace`, which must be the name of your running Holochain app, such as `litter`.
 It will be used in the URL the request is sent to.
 - Under `meta`, set `data` to whatever your input parameters for the function were, such as `userHash` and `type`, in the format that the HC app defines.
 It can be a simple string, like `data: "test"`, or an object like in the example.
 The middleware will stringify the data to send it to ther server if it's an object.
 - Under `meta`, set the key `then` equal to the value of the `then` parameter that was passed.
 It doesn't matter if `then` is undefined.
 This is like the `callback` that you can call when the async request completes.